gilbirb/gilbirb.github.io/courses/comp2521/graphs.md

 Idea to check cycles in a graph:

 * Perform a DFS, starting from any vertex
-* Keep track of the previous vertex during BFS (to ensure length > 2)
+* Keep track of the previous vertex during DFS (to ensure length > 2)
 * During the DFS, if the current vertex has an edge to an already-visited vertex, which is not the previous vertex, then there is a cycle
 * After the DFS, if any vertex has not yet been visited, perform another DFS,